itsprabhanjan369-coder/Windows11-Bloatware-Remover-25H2/README.md

-Download files and place ps1 and bat files in usb and open bat file and change the ps1 file path and save that bat and run as Admin all bloatware will remove (except windows store+its core apps, notepad, snip tool, calculator, and paint apps)
+Download files and place ps1 and bat files and save at same path/folder. and open bat file as admin all bloatware will remove (except windows store+its core apps, notepad, snip tool, calculator, and paint apps)